TIRTHMP/Portfolio/README.md

 ## 🙏 Acknowledgments

-- Inspired by the cybersecurity and web development communities
+- Inspired by Harvard's CS50 course
 - Thanks to all open-source contributors whose tools made this possible
-- Special appreciation to mentors and colleagues who provided guidance

 ---